glenkleidon/LocalSystemDevicesInterface/README.md

-# LocalSystemDevicesInterface
+# Local System Devices Interface
-Provides Cross-platform for Local Device Interfaces (such as printers, scanners, serial ports) for .NetCore applicatoins
+Provides Cross-platform for Local Device Interfaces (such as printers, scanners, serial ports) for .NetCore applications